 In January 2010, the Town of Okotoks embarked on a process to develop a Social Wellness Framework.

-Okotoks Interagency group is hosted by Okotoks FCSS and is for local representatives from agencies, organizations, and businesses that provide services to individuals and families.
+Foothills Regional Interagency group is hosted by Okotoks, High River, Turner Valley, Foothills County and Black Diamond FCSS and is for regional representatives from agencies, organizations, and businesses that provide services to individuals and families.

 This meeting offers service providers an opportunity to network, discuss important local social issues, develop partnerships, avoid duplication of services, and resource sharing.